spooozy/pet-phone-book/docs/database_scheme.md

 ### 3. `communication_methods`

 Stores various communication methods for a contact.
-A single contact can have multiple communication methods; the schema imposes no limit on their number.
+One contact can have several communication methods; the scheme does not impose restrictions on their number.
+But we will have a limit of 10 communication methods through the backend.

 | Field | Type | Description |
 |---|---|---|